Jo-PHI/Jo-PHI/README.md

 # Jo Esterly

-# I am writing our Shadow Resume: the intangible intelligence that emerges when known paths have been depleted.
+# I am writing our Shadow Resume: the powerful intelligence that emerges when the mind has exhausted its options.

 **The Problem:**